psxio/The_Platform/replit.md

     -   External Integrations: Telegram Bot API and Discord webhooks for sending task notifications to external channels.
     -   Data Export: Full task data export in CSV and JSON formats for backup and analysis.
     -   Welcome Onboarding: First-time user welcome modal highlighting key features.
--   **Admin Features**: Invite code generation and management, team invitation system via email, integration settings for Telegram/Discord.
+-   **Admin Features**: Invite code generation and management with detailed usage tracking (shows who used each code, when, and what role was granted), team invitation system via email, integration settings for Telegram/Discord.
 -   **Security**: Role-based access control, bcrypt hashing, server-side middleware for route protection.

 ## External Dependencies